RobertKirkpatrick/Recipe-Collection/Bowman-Recipes/Crock Pot Recipes/Boiled Peanuts.md

 4. Cook on High for 8 hours.
 Yes, High.

 #### Notes
-- If you can't easily split the shell, it definitely needs more time.
+- If the shells aren't soft to the bite, it definitely needs more time.
 You'll probably need to add more water to cover the peanuts again.
 - You'll know the peanuts are done when they have a texture similar to a firm cooked bean.
 - If the peanuts taste bland, it most likely needs more salt.
 You'd think the spices too, but the salt carries the flavor.
 - Once the peanuts are ready, you can leave them on low all day and snack on them as you see fit.